Small Farmer Grant

 1. How will the grant maximize or contribute to the farm’s overall business plan and grow the farms profitability or avoid costs?

 Example rancher response: We will use this grant to help our ranch secure our herd by repairing and adding fencing, gates, and posts.
-We are unable to move our cattle because of the inconvenient availability of slaughter facilities for small ranchers.
+We cannot move our cattle because of the inconvenient availability of slaughter facilities for small ranchers.
 We will need to hold them longer till the market turns around.

 2. What are the estimated financial returns?